-- no more than a maximum of 5.4m of on-street parking, measured at the kerb line, is removed to provide for a turning space; - the use and quantity of the remaining on-street parking spaces is not adversely affected; and - ▶ 5.4m is a maximum.
-If Council can demonstrate that a B85 vehicle can access and egress the site with the removal of less than 5.4m of on-street parking, then this lesser amount is all that will be approved.
+- ▶ no more than a maximum of 5.4m of on-street parking, measured at the kerb line, may be is removed to provide for a turning space; - ▶ 5.4m is a maximum.
+If Council can demonstrate that a B85 vehicle can access and egress the site with the removal of less than 5.4m of on-street parking, then this lesser amount is all that will be approved; and - the use and quantity of the remaining on-street parking spaces may is not be adversely affected.